 Before anything else, Microsoft has stressed that I tell you that the user interface I’m testing is “not the launch dashboard and user interface” that will ship on 10 November.
 With that said, I’m not sure what will actually change.

 The UI, on the whole, is the same as currently experience on the Xbox One.
-I’m all for that — because if it ain’t broke, don’t fix it.
-I don’t need a shiny new look that hides options I want to use (and get to quickly, at that).
+I’m all for that — after all, if it ain’t broke, don’t fix it.
+I don’t need a shiny new look that hides options I want to use.

 As you move through submenus, some — like managing a game installation — have a slightly different look and feel, but nothing that’ll throw you off.
 Everything’s where you’ve left it (including any Groups you’ve created) and it all works wonderfully.
 The new addition of a dynamic home screen (with fancy, moving swishes) is also a nice little touch.

-Xbox Series X video outputs, performance, heat and fan noise
+Xbox Series X video outputs, heat and fan noise

 I don’t own an HDMI 2.1-capable display, but that’s not the end of the world — I can play games at 4K and 60FPS with HDR both on my LG C7 TV and LG monitor, or I can opt for 1440p, 60 FPS and HDR or 1440p and 120FPS without HDR on my other LG monitor.